Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

          }
 ```

-Once you have deployed your application using the admin application, the values from the the `theme` javascript are used for generating the `custom.css` file.
+Once you have deployed your application using the admin app, the values from the the `theme` javascript are used for generating the `custom.css` file.
 If using Docker compose the `custom.css` file is generated during the Docker startup process.
 The `custom.css` file is used for altering the application theme and the new theme can be found under the `customCssPath` value.

 ### Generate theme manually

-If you are not deploying your application using Process Automation or a Docker image, you can generate a theme running a Docker container locally using a bash script.
-The locally generated theme can be included in any application distribution (e.g. Tomcat).
+If you are not deploying your application using the modeling application or a Docker compose, you can generate a theme running a Docker container locally using a bash script.
+The locally generated theme can be included in any application distribution, for example using Tomcat.
 To do this you set the URL in the `app.config.json` file or include the `custom.css` manually, for example:

 `{"application":{"name":"my-app"}, "customCssPath": "./assets/theme/custom.css"}`